Nanostring-Biostats/CosMx-Cell-Profiles/README.md

 ### Target statistics

-CSV files of average and standard deviation of targets in profiles so that users can remove targets as desired.
+CSV files of average and standard deviation of targets in profiles so that users may remove targets as desired.

 ![](./imgs/cell_stdevs.png)

 ### Metadata

-JSON file on experimental design and attribution, including collaborators (if applicable), species, tissue type/substructure, CosMx instrument version, input panel, etc.
+JSON file on experimental design and attribution, including collaborators (if applicable), species, tissue type/substructure, CosMx instrument version, input panel, etc. Please cite the source of the data if using the CosMx cell profiles in your work.

 ![](./imgs/metadata.png)